davis68/martian-computing/lessons/lesson00-prospectus.md

 - Optional Reading: [Mark Tarver, "The Bipolar Lisp Programmer"](http://marktarver.com/bipolar.html)

-### Political Critique
+### Comment

-Prior to founding Urbit, Founder Curtis Yarvin pseudonymously composed a number of articles well beyond the pale, and these writings seem to have been taken up by a coterie of unsavory people.
-Yarvin's political writings are frankly bizarre and repellent, well beyond the axis of American political discourse.

 Our interest and our discussion are technical and independent of the founder of any particular project.
-(I find politics to be about as interesting as business and finance, myself:  i.e., not at all.)
 And while speaking as a professor I don't endorse Urbit as anything other than an object of study, I'd like to also make it clear that letting me teach this course does not imply University or department promotion or endorsement of Urbit, its founder, its stakeholders, or whatever political or philosophical motivations may underlie its impetus.

 A more recent discussion of Urbit distances the platform from "digital feudalism":  "Urbit's distribution and sponsorship hierarchy of galaxies, stars and planets is not designed as a political structure, or even a social structure.
 The actual social layer is in userspace -- one layer up."
 (This is probably a context-free statement right now, but we'll examine what the distributed hierarchy is in Azimuth 1.)